JazzMaster/LazGFX/README.md

 Seriously...the SDL syntax isnt that hard to master.
-(I can piss better C in my sleep-- and I refuse to write C.)
+(I can piss better C and PYTHON in my sleep-- and I refuse to write C.)